 Albufeira - Algarve - Portugal

-Albufeira in the central Algarve region of Portugal, attracts thousands of visitors every year and it's easy to understand why!
+Albufeira in the Algarve, Portugal, attracts thousands of visitors every year and it's easy to understand why!
 There is Albufeira old town with it's pretty cobbled streets lined with restaurants, bars, cafes and shops; the lively nightlife in São João; Albufeira marina with it's sugar candy coloured apartments and last but not least the lovely, sandy beaches.
 Albufeira is perfect for families, couples and singles of all ages and is central for all the tourist attractions, with the added bonus of a short transfer from Faro airport!
 Find out all you need to know about this lovely area of the Algarve on Albufeira Uncovered!

 In Roman times Albufeira was known as Baltum and then re-named Al-Buhera by the Moorish settlers in the 8th Century.
 It was finally taken from the Moors in the middle of the 13th Century by the 'Knights of the Order of Santiago'.